The Frog Prince: Sources

-The Grimms' source is unclear, but it apparently comes from an oral tradition of Dortchen Wild's family in Kassel.
+The Grimms' source is unclear, but apparently comes from an oral tradition of Dortchen Wild's family in Kassel.
 The volume 2 of the first edition of Kinder- und Hausmärchen, published in 1815, included a variation of this story entitled Der Froschprinz (The Frog Prince), published as tale no. 13.
 As this version was not included in later editions, it has since remained relatively unknown.

 It has been postulated by some scholars that parts of the tale may extend back until at least Roman times; an aspect of the story is referred to in Petronius' Satyricon, in which the character Trimalchio remarks, "qui fuit rana nunc est rex" ("The man who was once a frog is now a king").
 Other scholars, however, argue that this may actually be a jab at the emperor Nero, who was often mockingly compared to a frog.

-Folkorist Stith Thompson suggested that the story of the Frog King in the German tradition began with a 13th-century literary tale written in Latin.
+Folklorist Stith Thompson suggested that the story of the Frog King in the German tradition began with a 13th-century literary tale written in Latin.

 Plot

-In the tale, a spoiled princess reluctantly befriends the Frog Prince, whom she met after dropping a golden ball into a pond under a linden tree, and he retrieves it for her in exchange for her friendship.
-The Frog Prince, who is under a wicked fairy(or sorcerer)'s spell, magically transforms back into a handsome prince.
-In the original Grimm version of the story, the frog's spell was broken when the princess threw the frog against the wall, at which he transformed back into a prince, while in modern versions the transformation is triggered by the princess kissing the frog.
+In the forest, a selfish princess accidentally drops her golden ball into a well.
+A frog offers to retrieve it in exchange for her friendship.
+She agrees but goes back on her word after getting the ball back and runs to her castle.
+The next day, she is eating with her father when the frog knocks on the door and requests to be let in.
+The king tells his daughter that she must keep her promise and she reluctantly obeys.
+The frog sits next to her and eats from her plate, then desires to sleep in the princess's bed.
+She is disgusted at the idea of sleeping with the frog, but her father angrily chastises her for loathing someone who helped her in a time of need.
+She picks up the frog and places him in the corner of her bedroom, but he hops up to her bed and demands to sleep as comfortably as the princess.
+Furious, she throws the frog against the wall, but as he falls to the floor he has transformed into a handsome prince.
+He explains that he was cursed by a wicked witch and the spell could only be broken with the princess's help.
+The next day, the two go to the prince's kingdom where they will be married.

-In other early versions, it was sufficient for the frog to spend the night on the princess' pillow.
+In modern versions, the transformation is triggered by the princess kissing the frog (a motif that apparently first appeared in English translations).
+In other early versions, it was sufficient for the frog to sleep for three nights on the princess' pillow.

-The frog prince also has a loyal servant named Henry (or Harry) who had three iron bands affixed around his heart to prevent it from breaking in his sadness when his master got under a spell.
-When the frog prince reverts to his human form, Henry's overwhelming happiness causes all three bands to break, freeing his heart from its bonds.
+The frog prince also has a loyal servant named Henry (or Heinrich) who had three iron bands affixed around his heart to prevent it from breaking from sadness when his master was cursed.
+When the frog prince reverts to his human form, Henry's overwhelming happiness causes the bands to break, freeing his heart from its bonds.